docker/docs/storage/storagedriver/device-mapper-driver.md

 filesystem layer, means that IO operations can be slow and resource-intensive.
 Use of loopback devices can also introduce race conditions.
-However, setting up `loop-lvm` mode can help identify basic issues (such as missing user space packages, kernel drivers etc) ahead of attempting the more complex set up required to enable `direct-lvm` mode. `loop-lvm` mode should therefore only be used to perform rudimentary testing prior to configuring `direct-lvm`.
+However, setting up `loop-lvm` mode can help identify basic issues (such as missing user space packages, kernel drivers, etc.) ahead of attempting the more complex set up required to enable `direct-lvm` mode. `loop-lvm` mode should therefore only be used to perform rudimentary testing prior to configuring `direct-lvm`.